bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:47:51

 He is very articulate about those subjects.
-I like that was a good episode.
+That was a good episode.

 Murch: 00:47:56